Costeer/zensettings/README.md

 - Urlbar is back to behing in the middle of the screen
   - No bottom bar
 - Corner radius for most elements is set to 0
-- no border/padding around the website
+- no border/padding around the websiteSdawd
-- fixed Urlbar theming (broken on original theme)ddadawdada
+- fixed Urlbar theming (broken on original theme)ddadawdadadawdawdawdawd